tpoelma/BuckConvertor/01_README.md

 ## Status
 - Project documentation created, in active use.
 - Component selection in progress.
-- Schematic capture in progress.
+- Schematic capture complete - V3 finished 4 Sept.
+2025.
 - Layout not yet started.
 - Testing not yet started.